 Who we are

-We are part of Cabinet Office but based in our regions.
+We are part of the Cabinet Office but based in our regions.

 Where we are and how to contact us

-- The best way to reach us us to read and comment on our blog pages.
+The best way to reach us is to read and comment on our blog pages.
 They are categorised under our various locations around the country and according to the nature of the work being undertaken.

-- General enquiries about the programme or this blog can be sent to email@example.com and firstname.lastname@example.org
+General enquiries about the programme or this blog can be sent to the CS Local Corporate Team

 Social Media Policy